 President Trump strongly condemned those who rioted at the Capitol on January 6.
-“Like all Americans, I am outraged by the lawlessness, violence and mayhem,” Trump said on January 7, while calling the attack “heinous.”
-Trump said the rioters “defiled the seat of democracy” and added: “to those who broke the law, you will pay.”https://www.youtube.com/watch?v=DHvlC8RRNNk&t=42s
+“Like all Americans, I am outraged by the lawlessness, violence, and mayhem,” Trump said on January 7, while calling the attack “heinous.”
+Trump said the rioters “defiled the seat of democracy” and added: “to those who broke the law, you will pay.”

 Protest that went too far

-A CBS poll shows that 76% of Americans believe that January 6 was a protest that went to far.
+A CBS poll shows that 76% of Americans believe that January 6 was a protest that went too far.

-Despite no credible evidence that this was a coup to overthrow our government, leaders in the Democratic Party and their media spokespeople continue to push the narrative that it was a coup and that John Eastman was its architect.
+Despite no credible evidence that this was a coup to overthrow our government, leaders in both the Democratic and Republican parties and their media spokespeople continue to push the narrative that it was a coup and that John Eastman was its architect.

-Although many people claimed that Trump and allies instigated a coup, after the dust has settled, it is now clear that January 6th was NOT a COUP nor an INSURRECTION.
+Although many people claimed that Trump and allies instigated a coup, after the dust has settled, it is now clear that January 6th was NOT a coup nor an insurrection, but a riot.

-The idea that the Capitol rioters attempted a coup is delusional.
+The idea that the Capitol rioters attempted a coup is absurd.
+The Capitol rioters had no guns.
 To incite a coup, they would have needed to do far more than stop Vice President Mike Pence from certifying the count of the Electoral College.
 To stage a coup, insurrectionists would need the backing of the military (which they did not have).
 To govern after a coup, they would need the support of the news media and the federal bureaucracy (which they did not have.)

 There is no credible evidence that Trump or any of his supporters incited a coup, no matter how many times the media or government officials report this.